-The wellmuth.de muscles (gastrocnemius and soleus) run down the back of the lower leg from the back of the knee to the back of your heel.
+The calf muscles (gastrocnemius and soleus) run down the back of the lower leg from the back of the knee to the back of your heel.
 Injuries to the calf are common in sports involving running, acceleration or changes in direction such as football, basketball and hockey.
 Runners are at particular risk of calf tears as the muscles are a primary source of shock absorption and propulsion during running.

-Tears to the calf muscle can range from a small partial tear whereby there is minimal pain and minimal loss of function, to a complete rupture which may require surgical reconstruction.
-Early treatment of a strained calf can help to speed recovery and minimize the symptoms.
+Tears to the calf muscle can range from a small partial tear whereby there is minimal pain and minimal loss of function, to the more extreme and rare complete ruptures which may require surgical intervention.
+Prompt treatment of a strained calf can help to speed recovery and minimise the symptoms.

 - A sudden sharp pain or pulling sensation at the back of the lower leg during exercise.

 - May feel like you have been hit in the leg and potentially hear a “pop”.

 - May only experience the sensation of a deep recurrent cramp with activity that eases with rest.

 - Difficulty walking properly or standing on toes.

 - Inability to hop on the injured leg.